cs50nestm/cs50labs/linearsearch/README.md

 ## Your Turn

 Practice writing a **linear search** algorithm by completing the function in `linear.c`.
-The purpose of the program is to search through all the numbers on a bingo card, to see if the number that is input matches.
+The purpose of the program is to determine if a number that is input matches any of the numbers on a bingo card.

 The function prototype is already defined as